ryanlintott/FrameUp/README.md

 ## SmartScrollView
 A ScrollView with extra features.
 - Optional Scrolling - When active, the view will only be scrollable if the content is too large to fit in the parent frame.
+Enabled by default.
 - Shrink to Fit - When active, the view will only take as much vertical and horizontal space as is required to fit the content.
+Enabled by default.
 - Edge Insets - An onScroll function runs when the view is scrolled and reports the edge insets.
 Insets are negative when content edges are beyond the scroll view edges.

-These features are disabled by default and can be enabled in any combination.
-Similar to a standard `ScrollView` you can also specify the axes and toggle `showsIndicators`.

 Example:
 ```swift